 That’s when the DSM team and I decided that if eBay requires us to change, we would do our best to cooperate with their new requirements.
-Our immediate action was adding 5 legitimate dropshipping suppliers which are websites that are used for product sourcing only for dropshipping.
+Our immediate action was to add 5 legitimate dropshipping suppliers which are websites that are used for product sourcing only for dropshipping.
 Then, on top of that, we decided to add as many websites as possible for product sourcing to the DSM Tool platform, Our idea was to allow eBay sellers who still want to source products in from other websites to at least focus on finding unique and interesting products that don’t exist on eBay rather than flooding eBay with the products from the Amazon catalog. so we added over 50 different websites, and to all of them, we included a find-products feature, lister, repricer, orders processing, and tracking updating automation using the DSM Tool Chrome Extension.

 The Future of eBay Dropshipping